-It’s that time: Your toddler has now reached an age that, for many other kids, means she might be interested in potty training.
+It’s that time: Your child has now reached an age that, for many other kids, means she might be interested in potty training.

-Or perhaps you’ve already given potty training a try, only for your child to completely dismiss it.
-You’ve bought DVDs, books, and potty training accessories—with zero luck.
-So you decided to wait and try again later, hoping this time she’ll take to using the potty.
+Perhaps you’ve already given potty training a try, only for her to completely dismiss it.
+You’ve watched online videos, read books, and bought potty training accessories—with zero luck.
+So, you decided to wait and try again later, hoping this time she’ll take to using the potty.

 Either way, you’re ready to start fresh, this time with a clean slate to avoid the power struggles and messy accidents you’d rather avoid.

 So, what do you need to do to prepare for potty training?

 8 simple ways to start preparing for potty training

 I truly believe that one of the reasons potty training “works” for some and not for others is the preparation that goes beforehand.
 Introducing the potty starts long before you begin, whether you try the three-day method or take the more gradual approach.

 Preparing for potty training can make the difference between a reluctant toddler to one who can finally ditch the diapers.
 And thankfully, this preparation is much simpler than you might think.